 That means keeping your web domain in mind when choosing your business name.

 Today, businesses race to stake their claims to web domains.
-Having a prime web domain increases the chances that your business will be found by your customers – they’re valuable internet real estate.
+Having a prime web domain increases your customers’ chances to find your business – they’re valuable internet real estate.

 So, when choosing your business name, make sure that there’s an accompanying web domain available for your business.